mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 2. They do not require much technical knowledge to use.
 (E.g. no need to know SQL or Python).
 3. They are well suited to "train of thought analysis" i.e. moving quickly between one view of the data and another, as insights derived from the first immediately lead to questions that are answered by the second.

-OLAP tools are especially well suited for SnowPlow web analytics data:
+OLAP tools are especially well suited for Snowplow web analytics data:

 1. There are a wide range of dimensions we might want to slice and dice web analytics data by, including time, user, visit, geography, device, browser, type of web page, web page, content and/or product, acquisition channel...
 2. There are a wide variety of metrics we might want to compare between dimension combinations e.g. unique users, visits, page views, events, purchases, conversion rates, revenue...